liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 While Petra listened to his words, she recalled, for the first time in a while, what had happened a long time ago.

-――she too was once just an ordinary village girl who feared the existence of the Witch of Envy.
+――She too was once just an ordinary village girl who feared the existence of the Witch of Envy.

-Regarding the Witch of Envy, she could not remember when she first about her.
+Regarding the Witch of Envy, she could not remember when she first heard about her.

 However, by the time she became aware, Petra already knew.
 The very words "Witch of Envy", just thinking about them kept her up at night,